When will Florida's airports reopen?

 Florida's largest airports closed down over the weekend as Hurricane Irma slammed into the state.
 Now that the storm has passed, the airports are assessing damage and updating travelers on their plans to restart operations.

-Here's a rundown on when Florida's airports plan to resume commercial flights.
+Here's a rundown on when Florida's airports plan to resume commercial flights and when airlines intend to restart flights.

 Miami International Airport

-Florida's largest airport said Monday it was still assessing water damage at all concourses, fallen trees on runways and other issues from the storm.
+Florida's largest airport said Monday it was still assessing water damage at all concourses, fallen trees and other issues from the storm.
 Limited commercial flights may resume on Tuesday, September 12.

 Fort Lauderdale-Hollywood International Airport